 shares the record of life on earth through time and conducts groundbreaking research on dinosaurs, fossils and specimens.

 explores global fashion and textiles that interweave cultures and societies and record histories, politics and innovation.

 is a unique portal for understanding human thought and global experience through visual arts and material culture.

 Photo: Thorny skate stained specimen, Amblyraja radiata, from the ROM's celebrated natural history collections.

-The Dawn of Life on Earth Gallery: Telling the story of life before dinosaurs
+The Dawn of Life Gallery: Telling the story of life before dinosaurs

 Dinosaurs have long captured the imagination of children, filmmakers and scientists.
-But the ROM's Dawn of Life on Earth Gallery will explore life long before giant reptiles roamed the planet, showcasing stunning specimens from Canada’s world-renowned fossil beds.
-This innovative space will immerse visitors in an ancient landscape, showing the earliest beginnings of life and the sudden diversification of animals, with compelling content informed by leading-edge ROM research.
+But the ROM's Dawn of Life Gallery will explore life long before giant reptiles roamed the planet, showcasing stunning specimens from Canada’s world-renowned fossil beds.
+This innovative space will immerse visitors in an ancient landscape, showing the earliest beginnings of life, with compelling content informed by leading-edge ROM research.

-Photo: Conceptual rendering of the future Dawn of Life on Earth Gallery, courtesy of Reich + Petch.
+Photo: Conceptual rendering of the future Dawn of Life Gallery, courtesy of Reich + Petch.